Rochford

 Rochford is a town and civil parish in the Rochford District in Essex, England, 3 mi north of Southend-on-Sea, 43 mi from London and 21 mi from Chelmsford.
 At the 2011 census, the civil parish had a population of 8,471.

 History

-The town is the main settlement in the Rochford district, and takes its name from Rochefort, Old English for ‘Ford of the Hunting Dogs’.
-The River Roach was originally called the Walfleet (‘Creek of the foreigners’).
-It was renamed the Roach in what is known as a back formation.
-This is where it is assumed that Rochford means ford over the River Roach so they renamed the river to fit the theory.
+The town is the main settlement in the Rochford district, and takes its name from Rochefort, Old English for "Ford of the Hunting Dogs".
 The town runs into suburban developments in the parishes of Ashingdon and Hawkwell.
 Kings Hill, in Rochford, was notable for containing the Lawless Court up until the 19th century.